louisto/aws-cloudtrail-automation-utilities/readme.md

 ## Overview

-This utility suite was developed to help create a CloudTrail in each member account in an Organization and forward log events to a central logging account bucket.
+This utility suite was developed to help create a CloudTrail in each member account in an Organization.

 create_accounts_list.py

-Creates accounts.yaml, which is a list of accounts from the Organization.
+* Creates accounts.yaml, which is a list of accounts from the Organization.
 Options for the account list are:
 * All Accounts
 * Active Accounts Only
 * Suspended Accounts Only